numba/numba/docs/source/developer/threading_implementation.rst

 Caveats
 ~~~~~~~

-Some caveats to be aware of when testing this:
+Some caveats to be aware of when testing thread masking:

 - The TBB backend may choose to schedule fewer than the given mask number of
   threads.
 Thus a test such as the one described above may return fewer than 4
   unique threads.

-- The workqueue backend is not threadsafe, so attempts to do nested
+- The workqueue backend is not threadsafe, so attempts to do multithreading
-  parallelism with it may result in deadlocks or other undefined behavior.
+  nested parallelism with it may result in deadlocks or other undefined
+  behavior.
+The workqueue backend will raise a SIGABRT signal if it detects
+  nested parallelism.

 - Certain backends may reuse the main thread for computation, but this
   behavior shouldn't be relied upon (for instance, if propagating exceptions).